alnutile/larachain/README.md

 > Make sure to have .env in place before running `sail up`

-Follow the Sail Laravel docs eg `sail up`
+Follow the Sail Laravel docs eg `sail up` for PostGres only the rest is just normal Laravel.
+The brew install did not work on my M2

 Seed the user: